cloudflare/cloudflare-docs-engine/src/content/cli-wrangler/commands.md

 [Workers KV](https://www.cloudflare.com/products/workers-kv/).
 KV operations are scoped to your account, so in order to use any of these commands, you need to:

-* have a Wrangler project set up with your `account_id` configured in the `wrangler.toml`
+- have a Wrangler project set up with your `account_id` configured in the `wrangler.toml`
-* call commands from within a Wrangler project directory.
+- call commands from within a Wrangler project directory.

-### Getting Started
+### Getting started

 To use Workers KV with your Worker, the first thing you must do is create a KV namespace.
 This is done with the `kv:namespace` subcommand.